Understanding Animal-Assisted Therapy

 What is Animal-Assisted Therapy?

 Animal-assisted therapy is more than just petting an animal while talking in session.
-According to Pet Partners, the certifying organization for therapy animals, AAT is a “goal-directed intervention which is administered by a health/human service provider with appropriate training and expertise and within the scope of practice of the provider’s profession.”
-Specially trained animals, usually dogs, cats or horses are an integral part of the treatment process.
+AAT is a goal-directed intervention administered by a mental healthcare provider incorporating specially trained animals, usually dogs, cats or horses are an integral part of the treatment process.
 AAT does not replace traditional therapy.
 Rather, it is used to enhance the therapeutic experience.

 AAT animals are trained for the specific counseling environments in which they may work.
 They are trained to remain calm amidst busy, noisy environments like hospitals or in stressful situations.
 The animals usually live with their therapist which creates a strong bond between them and helps with trust and communication during their work.